RajputPawan/Prometheus/pages/docs/reinstall-os.md

 sidebar: default_sidebar
 tags: [docs]
 keywords: reinstallation, upgrade, downgrade, ubuntu20, ubuntu22
-last_updated: Nov 09, 2022
+last_updated: Oct 09, 2024
 toc: true
 folder: docs
 ---

 ## Reinstall system with reinstall-os

-Using the reinstall-os.sh script makes it possible to reinstall, upgrade or downgrade the Ubuntu system installed on your client machine without using a boot device and without Onsite support.
+The reinstall-os.sh script allows you to reinstall, upgrade, or downgrade the Ubuntu system on your client machine without the need for a boot device or onsite support.

-**‼**{: style="color: red"} **PLEASE BE AWARE, THAT DURING THE REINSTALLATION ALL DATA ON YOUR CLIENT DEVICE WILL BE ERASED!** Make sure you have backups of all your important data before using this script **‼**{: style="color: red"}
+**‼**{: style="color: red"} **IMPORTANT: DURING THE REINSTALLATION, ALL DATA ON YOUR CLIENT DEVICE WILL BE ERASED!!!**
+Ensure you have backups of all important data before using this script.
+**‼**{: style="color: red"}

 ### Requirements

-Please make sure, that your client device is directly connected to the MB network via ethernet cable (eth0).
-The reinstall-os.sh script won't start an installation if:
+Ensure your client device is directly connected to the MB network via an Ethernet cable (eth0).
+The reinstall-os.sh script will not proceed if:

 - The client device is not connected to the MB network
-- The client device is connected via VPN
+- The connection is through VPN
-- The client device is connected via Wifi
+- The connection is via Wi-Fi

 ### Using reinstall-os script